IAmMosi/Stcock_Prediction/README.md

 9. def calculate_ema_var(data):<br />
 In this function, I calculated variance of EMA for each stock.<br />
 10. def make_decision(data):<br />
 This is the main and most important funtion of code.
-In this function, I impelemente my stratagy to buy and sell stocks and make profit!<br />
+In this function, I impelemente my strategy to buy and sell stocks and make profit!<br />
 11. def do_transactions():<br />
-In this function, I do my transactions (buy and sell orders) and make output.
+In this function, I do my transactions (buy and sell orders) and make output.<br />

+# Logic and Strategy
+In this challenge, we have price of stocks for today and last 4 days.
+So, I cannot use historical data to learn any model. therefore, I use some statistical metrics to build my strategy.
+Becuase I do not have OHLC (open, high, low, close) prices and I just have one price for each stock for each day, I cannot use many statistical metrics and financial indicators.
+I use SMA, EMA and RSI to build my strategy and make profit.
+I implement